 (e) Parking in the front yard is prohibited at all times, and there shall be no temporary or permanent parking of any vehicles other than on the driveway or in an enclosed garage.

 (f) Existing driveways may be enlarged up to one vehicle width on the garage side and up to three feet on the residence side.

+(g) No major repair work, rebuilding or restoring of vehicles is allowed except wholly within the garage of the residence.

 Section 6.
 Signs.
 No sign of any kind shall be displayed to the public view on any lot, except (a) one sign of not more than two square feet (2 ft2) advertising the property for sale or rent;(b) signs used be a builder to advertise the property during a construction/renovation period; or (c) yard sale signs for the duration of the sale only;(d) special event signs for one day only; (e) Yard of the Month sign; and (f) political signs from thirty (30) days prior to election and for one (1) day following the election..